Categories

 Odori Park and Sapporo TV Tower

-To get there, walk for about 20 minutes from JR Sapporo Station.
+How to get to Hokkaido University: Walk for about 20 minutes from JR Sapporo Station.
 Alternatively, take the Nanboku Line Subway and get off at Kita 12-jo Station.

 Hokkaido University covered in snow